igalhaddad/concurrent-url-downloader/TESTING.md

 # Testing Documentation

-This document describes the comprehensive test suite for the Hopper URL Downloader, including unit tests, integration tests, and a mock HTTP server for testing various download scenarios.
+This document describes the comprehensive test suite for the Hopper URL Downloader, featuring 38 test cases with WireMock-based HTTP simulation, complete integration testing, and zero-dependency mocking architecture.

 ## Test Structure